NO PROMO CODE REQUIRED

 FanDuel has built consumer protections over years of experience managing millions of user accounts.
 Combined with the expertise of its parent company, Flutter Entertainment, one of the world’s gaming leaders, FanDuel has all the tools to protect customers.

 In Tennessee, FanDuel further benefits from state regulators.
 The Tennessee Education Lottery, which has hundreds of thousands of customers, has promulgated regulations, security measures, and inspections to assure all legal sportsbooks protect customer information.
-By receiving an operating license, FanDuel will have proven to regulators it can do the job right.
+By receiving an operating license, FanDuel has proven to regulators it can do the job right.

 Critically, this boosts legal sportsbooks such as FanDuel over offshore sites or black-market bookies.
 The latter groups operate without oversite, but FanDuel and its peers must follow strict state and federal guidelines for transparency and consumer protections.